Arbitrator's Approach to Case Management

-I have prepared an Article on the use of Narrative Witness Statements in Commercial Arbitration as well as a Protocol, or set of guidelines and instructions for preparing Narrative Witness Statements.
-This Article was published as the ADR Spotlight in the Detroit/Oakland/Macomb Legal News, and are also available on the blog section on the website of the Professional Resolution Experts of Michigan.
+I have prepared several Articles on the use of Narrative Witness Statements in Commercial Arbitration as well as a Protocol, or set of guidelines and instructions for preparing Narrative Witness Statements.
+These Articles were initially published as the ADR Spotlight in the Detroit/Oakland/Macomb Legal News, and are also available on the blog section on the website of the Professional Resolution Experts of Michigan.
 Please download each document to better understand the details and benefits of this approach.

 When expert testimony is presented at the Hearing, I often suggest a protocol for Tandem Examination of Expert Witnesses.
 Counsel may present their Experts, along with conventional cross examination, but there is a structured process to permit opposing Experts to comment on the process, assumptions, conclusions and opinions of the Expert.
 Through experience, this technique insures that as the Arbitrator, I have a through and complete understanding of Expert testimony.